Precision determination of nucleon iso-vector scalar and tensor charges at the physical point

-Using the blending method~\cite{Hu:2025vhd} and the idea of current-involved interpolation field~\cite{Barca:2024hrl,Barca:2025det} proposed recently, our study delivers a new calculation of the nucleon iso-vector charges $g_S$ and $g_T$ with better control over systematic errors—notably from ESC, chiral extrapolation and FVE—compared to all existing lattice determinations.
+Using the blending method~\cite{Hu:2025vhd} and the idea of current-involved interpolation field~\cite{Barca:2024hrl,Barca:2025det} proposed recently, our study delivers a new calculation of the nucleon iso-vector charges $g_S$ and $g_T$ with better control over systematic errors—notably from ESC, chiral extrapolation, and FVE—compared to all existing lattice determinations.
 This advancement yields results for $g_{S,T}$ with twice the statistical precision of previous determinations.
-The $g_S$ result also disfavors the HB$\chi$PT ansatz and a more conservative estimate of FVE is essential to obtain reliable prediction for both $g_S$ and $g_T$.
-The corresponding $g_A$ result is reserved for a separate publication~\cite{gA_work}.
+The $g_S$ result also disfavors the HB$\chi$PT {FVE} ansatz, and a more conservative estimate of FVE is essential to obtain a reliable prediction for both $g_S$ and $g_T$.
+The corresponding $g_A$ result is reserved for a separate publication~\cite{gA_work} {which requires additional QED corrections (e.g., Ref.~\cite{Cirigliano:2022hob,Tomalak:2025jtn}) and more conservative treatment on FVE (See Ref.~\cite{Hall:2025ytt} for recent investigation) to compare with experiment}.

 \textit{Simulation Setup}: The results in this work are based on the 2+1 flavor (degenerate up and down quarks plus the strange quark) ensembles~\cite{CLQCD:2023sdb,CLQCD:2024yyn} from the CLQCD collaboration using the tadpole improved tree level Symanzik (TITLS) gauge action and the tadpole improved tree level Clover (TITLC) fermion action.
 The information of the ensembles used in this work is summarized in Table~\ref{tab:info}.